okazakii/openmx/0readme.txt

 $ mpirun -np 2 openmxgmo -runtest -nt 4
 $ mpirun -np 8 openmxgmo -runtestL -nt 1

-check the diff output of runtest.result and runtestL.result files (any other value of outputs was not checked).
+# For spiraea
+$ mpirun -np 4 openmxgmo -runtest -nt 1  # use a compute-0-2
+$ qsub goL.sh  # use a SGE queueing system

 note:
+- check the diff output of runtest.result and runtestL.result files (any other value of outputs was not checked).
--testrun  which probably reads input_example/*.dat -testrunL which probably reads large_example/*.dat
+- option -testrun  which probably reads input_example/*.dat
+- option -testrunL which probably reads large_example/*.dat